Mosul: Metalworking hub

 The earliest definite evidence of Mawsili craftsmen emigrating westward to Mamluk Syria and Egypt dates from the 1250s.
 Extant Mawsili works from these regions seem to be the result of one particular family setting up workshops in Damascus and then Cairo rather than a mass movement of Mosul artisans to those cities.
 Five Mawsili craftsmen are known from these two cities in the late 13th century, of which 3 or 4 are members of this same family.
 The first is Husayn ibn Muhammad al-Mawsili, who produced the earliest known silver-inlaid work from Damascus in the late 1250s.
 His presumed son, Ali ibn Husayn ibn Muhammad al-Mawsili, was active in Cairo several decades later.
 However, the earliest known silver-inlaid brasswork from Cairo belongs to another presumed member of this family, Muhammad ibn Hasan.
 His one known work, a candlestick dated to 1269, has an inscription which suggests he died before it was completed.
 The "key figure" for early Mamluk metalwork in Cairo, however, was Ali ibn Husayn.
 His works from the 1280s both show Mosul influence as well as a different "early Mamluk" style.

 A final member was Husayn ibn Ahmad ibn Husayn, a grandson of Husayn ibn Muhammad, who was active at the turn of the 14th century and made "a major work" for the Rasulid sultan al-Mu'ayyad Hizabr al-Din Dawud ibn Yusuf.
 This family appears to have initiated "two of the most characteristic features of 14th-century Mamluk metalwork: large-scale inspirational candlesticks, and large multi-lobed medallions with a wide border that eventually became filled with flying ducks".

-Elsewhere, Mosul metalwork eventually influenced a tradition of metal inlay in Fars and elsewhere in western Iran in the 14th century.
+Mosul metalwork eventually influenced a tradition of metal inlay in Fars and elsewhere in western Iran in the 14th century.
 The Ilkhanids rounding up artisans and gathering them in their capital of Tabriz for centralized royal production may have played a role in this transmission.
 Only two items are definitively known to have been produced in Mosul.
 The first is the Blacas ewer, made by Shuja' ibn Man'a in 1232, and the second is a silver-inlaid pen box made by Ali ibn Yahya in 1255/6 (653 AH).
 No other works by either craftsman are known.
 They form part of the broader Mosul work which consists of 35 known surviving brasses made by artisans with the nisbah al-Mawsili, by some 27 different makers.
 80% of them are from the years 1220 to 1275, and the remaining 20% are from 1275 to about 1325.